 Activities to do in Kidepo National Park include game drives, nature walks, and bird watching.
 Wildlife is a highlight for the park with several animals that roam through the wilderness with about 86 mammal species known to be within the park boundaries.

 Some of the wildlife in the park include the Rothschild giraffes, lion, cheetah, spotted hyena, wild dogs, elephants, zebras, African buffalo, bat-eared foxes, antelopes like the elands and dik-dik.
 Primates like monkeys can also be found in the park.
 It is only in Kidepo where cheetahs can be seen in Uganda.

 Queen Elizabeth National Park is one of Uganda’s most popularly visited national parks because the park has several activities worth visiting.
 Covering nearly 2000 square kilometers this protected area was named to honor the coronation of Queen Elizabeth in the early 1950s.

 The park has picturesque features that were left behind by volcanic action decades ago and now form the major attractions of the park.
 Some of these include Lake George to the northeast and Lake Edward to the southwest boundaries of the park.

 These two are connected by a channel referred to as the Kazinga channel which forms one of the attractions in Queen Elizabeth National Park.
-There are also crater filled with forests that occasionally remind one of the Jurrasic Park, though there are no dinosaurs here but believed to have been thousands of years ago.
+There are also craters filled with forests that occasionally remind one of the Jurrasic Park, though there are no dinosaurs here but believed to have been thousands of years ago.

 Along with the Ishasha sector, one can get a chance to see the rare tree-climbing lions.
 These are very captivating and gentle yet shrewd while hunting their prey.

-All the conservation areas in the county are great, however, for amazing and great sightings of wildlife, these are Uganda’s best wildlife parks and mostly the best places to safari in Uganda all year round.
+All the conservation areas in the county are great, however, for amazing sightings of wildlife, these are Uganda’s best wildlife parks and mostly the best places to safari in Uganda all year round.

-Mountain Gorilla Related Searches in East Africa
+Mountain Gorilla-Related Searches in East Africa